open-contracting/deploy/docs/deploy/maintain.rst

 -  Check server monitoring, at a regular interval:

-   -  :doc:`Check the resource usage <../use/prometheus>` and decide whether to rescale or to investigate any abnormalities
+   -  :doc:`Check the resource usage <../use/prometheus>` and decide whether to :ref:`rescale<rescale-server>` or to investigate any abnormalities
    -  `Check the alerts configuration <https://monitor.prometheus.open-contracting.org/alerts>`__

 -  Perform periodic server tasks, at a regular interval: